 Lastly, in went the wine refrigerator and it was almost time to toast our new butler’s pantry!

 The final touch was the moulding that was added around the door frame, to set the room apart from the surrounding doorways, add cohesion to the varying heights and emphasize that this new ‘room’ was no longer a closet.
-If you’d like to see the pretty things I used to style this little space and help it merge visually with the rest of my home, you can read that post here: 10 Gorgeous Elements for a French Styled Butler’s Pantry.
+If you’d like to see the pretty things I used to style this little space and help it merge visually with the rest of my home, you can read that post HERE.
 And someday this floor will be white marble, but that’s for another day…

 Are you following Designthusiasm on social media?
 Please join us at the links below: